 - 1. Committing an act of violence (such as hitting, kicking, punching, spitting, scratching, or otherwise physically harming) upon a teacher, administrator, other school employee, student, or any other person lawfully on school property, or attempting or threatening to commit an act of violence. - 2.
 Possessing, displaying, or threatening to use any weapon, what appears to be a weapon, or any other object that would appear to cause bodily injury.
 Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function.
-Possession of ammunition is also prohibited. - Recklessly or intentionally damaging or destroying the personal property of a student, teacher, administrator, other District employee, or any person lawfully on school property, including graffiti or arson. - 4.
-Recklessly or intentionally damaging or destroying school District property.
+Possession of ammunition is also prohibited. - Recklessly or intentionally damaging or destroying the personal property of a student, teacher, administrator, other District employee, or any person lawfully on school property, including graffiti or arson. - Recklessly or intentionally damaging or destroying school District property, including district issued technology (chrome book, calculator, laptop, tablet, etc.).